 - Follow the PJRC link for installing Arduino and Teensyduino on your computer. - Download the Arduino code from the Pin_Continuity_Tester folder at my GitHub repo.
-Use file Matrix Decoder LC.ino for a Teensy LC or Matrix Decoder 3p2.ino for a Teensy 3.2. - Load the Matrix_Decoder code into the Arduino integrated development environment (IDE). - Connect a USB cable from the Teensy to the computer.
+Use file Matrix_Decoder_LC.ino for a Teensy LC or Matrix_Decoder_3p2.ino for a Teensy 3.2. - Load the Matrix_Decoder code into the Arduino integrated development environment (IDE). - Connect a USB cable from the Teensy to the computer.
 Your computer should automatically load the necessary USB drivers. - In the Arduino IDE, under "tools", select board: Teensy LC or Teensy 3.2/3.1 depending on what you're using.
 Also under "tools", select USB type: Keyboard. - Compile and load the Matrix_Decoder code into the Teensy.
 If it's your very first time loading the Teensy, you'll have to push the button on the Teensy to enable the loader. - Disconnect the USB cable from the Teensy.

 Open a text editor on your computer.
 I like to use Notepad++ on Windows or Geany on the Pi because they have column editing.
-There are two "key-list" text files you can download, named Keyboard_without_number_pad and Keyboard_with_number_pad.
+There are two "key-list" text files you can download at my repo, one for a keyboard with a number pad and one for no number pad.
 The "key-list" file lists each key that you will push followed by tabs to make the results more readable and easy to copy into a spreadsheet.
 You will probably need to modify the file slightly to match your keyboard's keys.
 A non-US keyboard can still use this routine, just make a list of your keys and the program will report pin connections.
 The GUI key in my list is either the "windows key" from a PC or the "clover key" from a Mac.
 Place the cursor to the right of the very first key in the list as shown below.
 This will determine where the Teensy begins to display the pin numbers as you push each key.